primer/react/.changeset/thirty-lies-try.md

 "@primer/components": patch
 ---

-Fix border radius on ConfirmationDialog buttons
+Fix border radius on buttons and title `font-weight` in ConfirmationDialog